Guardians of Ga'Hoole: Legends of Hoole: The Story of the Ga'hoole tree

 The three books—The First Collier, The Coming of Hoole, and To Be a King—are about the legendary young king Hoole the spotted owl, and his mentor (the first collier) Grank the older spotted owl (an old friend of Hoole's parents), along with the pacifist Theo the great horned owl, the first owl blacksmith.
 Grank was the first to find the Ember of Hoole, and King Hoole was the first to find the Great Ga'Hoole Tree.
 Hoole came under the protection of Grank because his mother, Queen Siv, was a close childhood friend of Grank's.
 Hoole also works to stop the tyranny of these demonic birds of prey called Hagsfiends (resembling a haggish-looking cross between owls and crows).

-It is possible that the Legends of Ga'Hoole served as inspiration for the title of the movie adaptation Legend of the Guardians: The Owls of Ga'Hoole, although the movie loosely covered only the first three books of the series and has no relation to the Legends.